scala-network/TelegramWallet/readme.md

 ### Configurations

-Copy the `config.default.json` to `config.json` then overview each options and change any to match your preferred setup.
+Copy the `config.default.json` to `config.json` then view each options and change to match your preferred setup.
 Below are details for each keys

 | Key | Description |
 |---|---|